In This Article

-If using too much credit — aka high credit utilization — is affecting your credit score and you’re working on building credit, there are two things you can do.
+If using too much credit — aka having a high credit utilization percentage — is affecting your credit score, and you’re working on building credit, there are a few things you can do:

 - Lower your balance.
-That means using less of your available credit and keeping tabs of how much you owe.
+This means using less of your available credit and keeping tabs on how much you owe.

 - Increase your credit limit.
 Typically, you can do this by applying for a new credit card or seeing if you can get a limit increase on your current cards.